gaurikarkhile001/PMPL-Bus-Route-Finder/README.md

 - Java Swing for the GUI.
 - Basic data structures for managing the graph and finding the shortest path.

-## Contributing
+## Contribution Guidelines

-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
+Contributions to the project are welcome!
+If you'd like to contribute, please follow these steps:

+Fork the repository.
+Create a new branch for your feature or bug fix.
+Commit your changes and push the branch to your fork.
+Submit a pull request, explaining the changes you've made.

 ## License

 This project is licensed under the MIT License.

+## Acknowledgements

+This project was developed as part of a Data Structure and Algorithm course.
+Special thanks to Shweta Bhosale and chinmay kulkarni for her invaluable contributions to the project.

 ## Contact